thatslifescience/github_dev/_posts/2019-11-25-Are-palm-trees-really-trees-dalcott.md

  image_fullwidth: organisms-header.jpg
 image:
  thumb: 2019-11-25-dalcott-fig1.jpg
-teaser: Palm trees are quite unique, and to be honest, a little funny looking.
+teaser: "Palm trees are quite unique, and to be honest, a little funny looking.
 Are they actually trees?
-And why are they the way they are?
+And why are they the way they are?"
 source-id: 1sheV9MCmBuYlumnRRV4Eld90Dhqm4EeykZLUgkBjZTc
 published: true
 ---